 Development Services also reviews and issues permits for activities that temporarily impact the right-of-way (public streets and sidewalks).
 Homeowners and licensed contractors needing to repair or replace sidewalks, plant street trees, or connect a lateral to a storm, sanitary, or water line will need to submit appropriate plans to obtain a Right-of-Way/Easement Permit.
 Likewise, franchise utility companies operating in Hillsboro will need to submit plans to obtain a Franchise Utility Permit before any work can begin in the Right-of-Way for utility access, repair, or replacement.

 A Sidewalk Vendor Permit may be issued for: 1) Restaurants and businesses with available public sidewalk space adjacent to their location to place tables, chairs, and other equipment and services outside; or 2) Mobile vendor businesses wanting to operate on sidewalks that are independent from the businesses around them.

 Events that require temporary closure of public streets and sidewalks such as parades, walks, races, tours, and special markets may apply for a Special Events Permit.
 Similarly, neighborhoods can apply to close a local street or cul-de-sac to vehicle traffic for temporary events using a Block Party Permit.

 For a list of all permit applications and an overview of their uses please visit the Public Works Permit Applications webpage.
-If you have any questions regarding this process, please contact the Engineering Division at 503-681-6146 or email us at Eng_Permits@Hillsboro-Oregon.gov.
+If you have any questions regarding this process, please call us at 503-681-6146 or email us at Eng_Permits@Hillsboro-Oregon.gov.